Introduction

 ECOLI HUMAN YEAS8

-The detection probability slope is estimated to be about 0.7.
-Here we estimate DPC from the complete-normal model using dpcCN because it is robust to very large fold-changes in the data.
+We find that a detection probability slope of about 0.7 is generally appropriate for current mass spectrometry technology and DIA-NN quantification, and indeed the detection probability slope is estimated here to be about 0.7.
+We estimate DPC here from the complete-normal model using dpcCN because it is robust to very large fold-changes in the data.

 > plotDPC(dpcest)